-Based upon the public offering price of \$1.10 per share of Common Stock, we estimate that the net proceeds from the sale of the securities offered under this prospectus supplement, after deducting placement agents' fees and commissions and estimated offering expenses payable by us will be approximately \$14.8 million.
+Based upon the public offering price of \$0.50 per share of Common Stock, we estimate that the net proceeds from the sale of the securities offered under this prospectus supplement, after deducting placement agents' fees and commissions and estimated offering expenses payable by us will be approximately \$9.6 million.

-We currently expect to use the net proceeds from this offering for working capital and other general corporate purposes.
+We currently expect to use the net proceeds from this offering for the acquisition and build out of research and development capabilities, including a facility in Massachusetts, working capital and other general corporate purposes.

-Although we may use a portion of the net proceeds of this offering for the acquisition or licensing, as the case may be, of additional technologies, other assets or businesses, or for other strategic investments or opportunities, we have no current understandings, agreements or commitments to do so.
+Although we may use a portion of the net proceeds of this offering for the acquisition or licensing, as the case may be, of additional technologies, other assets or businesses, or for other strategic investments or opportunities, except as set forth above we have no current understandings, agreements or commitments to do so.